mshalimay/NN-Performance-Tuning-Pytorch/Readme.md

+# Hyperparameter tuning and performance evaluation with Pytorch
+This Repository:
+- Implements the `ResNet18` model using Pytorch, with optional deptwhise-separable convolutions, as in MobileNet.
+- Experiment with different hyperparameter settings, including:
+  - ResNet18 architechtures, schedulers, optimizers, learning rates, momentum, weight decay, etc. See `Usage` for a list of options.
+- Evaluates performance of estimated models, including inference time, # params and MACs

 # Files and directories description
 *   `./train.py`: script to train all the models with specified parameters
 *   `./experiments.py`: script to run train the models with different parameters